mawenlong2016/CAFU/README.md

 [![Docker Repository on Quay](https://quay.io/repository/bgruening/galaxy-rna-workbench/status "Docker Repository on Quay")](https://hub.docker.com/r/malab/cafu/)

 ## CAFU
-CAFU is a Galaxy-based bioinformatics framework for comprehensive assembly and functional annotation of unmapped RNA-seq data from single- and mixed-species samples which integrates plenty of existing NGS analytical tools and our developed programs, and features an easy-to-use interface to manage, manipulate and most importantly, explore large-scale unmapped reads.
+- CAFU is a Galaxy-based bioinformatics framework for comprehensive assembly and functional annotation of unmapped RNA-seq data from single- and mixed-species samples which integrates plenty of existing NGS analytical tools and our developed programs, and features an easy-to-use interface to manage, manipulate and most importantly, explore large-scale unmapped reads.
 Besides the common process of reads cleansing, reads mapping, unmapped reads generation and novel transcription assembly, CAFU optionally offers the multiple-level evidence analysis of assembled transcripts, the sequence and expression characteristics of assembled transcripts, and the functional exploration of assembled transcripts through gene co-expression analysis and genome-wide association analysis.
 Taking the advantages of machine learning (ML) technologies, CAFU also effectively addresses the challenge of classifying species-specific transcript assembled using unmapped reads from mixed-species samples.
-The CAFU project is hosted on GitHub (https://github.com/cma2015/CAFU), publically available via a standardized Docker image.
+The CAFU project is hosted on GitHub(https://github.com/cma2015/CAFU) and can be accessed from 210.27.96.13:4001.
+In addition, in order to enable larger-scale analysis, we also provided a standardized Docker image: [CAFU Docker image](https://hub.docker.com/r/malab/cafu/).

 ## Overview of functional modules in CAFU
 ### Extraction of unmapped reads